Go to the Students section

 Professor Anne-Marie Kilday was educated at the University of St Andrews before completing her DPhil in History at the University of Strathclyde.
 Her work has been supported by grants and fellowships from the British Academy, the Wellcome Trust and the Economic and Social Research Council (ESRC).

 She has been teaching at Oxford Brookes since 2001.
-Professor Kilday is now the Pro Vice-Chancellor Student and Staff Experience after being Dean of the Faculty of Humanities and Social Sciences for six years.
+Professor Kilday is now the Pro Vice-Chancellor Student Experience and University Community after being PVC Dean of Humanities and Social Sciences for six years.

 In 2014 Professor Kilday was awarded 'Most Inspirational Lecturer' in the annual Oxford Brookes students' union Teaching Awards and she has received further nominations in subsequent years in various categories.